sejalmah/Buy-It-Right/README.md

 Process To Deploy:

-1. Download the zip folder of the project.
+1. Download the zip of Monopoly folder from the project.
 2. Deploy it on the sites page of netlify.
 3. Deployed Link : https://buy-it-right-project.netlify.app/